Wellbeing Approach to Care

 If you would like to connect with our team and learn more about this project, please fill out the form below.

-The Wellbeing Approach to Care Blueprint is a product of the CARE for Kids & Families project, a multi-year initiative funded by the Washington state legislature focused on expanding access to culturally responsive care while centering community knowledge and lived experience.
-To learn more about the background and history of the CARE project, click here.
+The Wellbeing Approach to Care came out of the CARE for Kids & Families project, a multi-year initiative funded by the Washington state legislature focused on expanding access to culturally responsive care while centering community knowledge and lived experience.
+Visit the Care for Kids and Families page to learn more.